Pseudo-scalar meson spectral properties in the chiral crossover region of QCD: Pseudo-scalar meson correlator analysis

 \subsection{Spectral implications for QCD}

 The analyses in Secs.~\ref{ls_channel} and~\ref{ss_channel} are consistent with the hypothesis that both the $\bar{l} \gamma_{5} s$ and $\bar{s} \gamma_{5} s$ meson spectral functions contain a stable bound-state-like thermoparticle component which dominates the low-energy behaviour of $\rho_{\text{PS}}(\omega,\vec{p})$ at $T=145.6 \, \text{MeV}$, and has the form of Eq.~\eqref{thermo_spec}.
-Although $145.6 \, \text{MeV}$ is a relatively low temperature, these components give a contribution to the temporal correlator which is distinct enough to be differentiated from other casual spectral function models, as discussed in Sec.~\ref{model_discr}.
+In Appendix~\ref{pert_pred} it is demonstrated that these components have a purely non-perturbative character.
+Although $145.6 \, \text{MeV}$ is a relatively low temperature, the contribution of these components to the temporal correlator is distinct enough to be differentiated from other casual spectral function models, as outlined in Sec.~\ref{model_discr}.
 There are two particularly significant aspects to these findings:

 \begin{enumerate}

 \item The thermoparticle picture appears to provide a good description of how particle states are modified in the presence of a thermal medium.
 Instead of behaving like collective thermal excitations, these states are intrinsically stable, and their amplitudes dissipate solely due to their interactions with the medium.